dipankarpaul2k/Rust-Notes/05_Standard_Library_Types/03_hash_maps.md

 ## HashMap Methods

-Some commonly used hash methods.
+Some commonly used `HashMap` methods.

 ### 1. `insert`: